Every day I see a new sustainable brand pop up in my Instagram timeline. Love to see it.

-This means that our voice as responsible consumers is being heard and more and more brands want to sign up to sustainable fashion.
+This means that responsible consumers like you and I are being heard and more and more businesses want to subscribe to sustainable fashion.

-But I believe that there’s more good than bad out there.
-You can also find amazing companies that are completely transparent and honest, and with one goal in mind: making our world better.
+But I do believe that there’s more good than bad out there.
+You can also find ✨amazing✨ companies that are completely transparent and just want to make our world a nicer and cozier place to live.

-At plain sight, it can sometimes be hard to tell whether a brand is being honest or just trying to hide behind a green mask.
+Sometimes it can be hard to tell at plain sight whether a brand is being honest or just trying to hide behind a big green mask.
 But I got you.
-This is my handy-dandy guide to do it.
+Just apply the tips I’m about to give you next time you think a brand is trying to outsmart you.

-BTW: we’re focusing on fashion brands, but you can use most of the tips for anything else, from food to furniture.
+BTW: we’re focusing on fashion brands, but you can use most of these tips for anything else, from food to furniture.

 So, how to know if a brand is sustainable?